 In addition, this Regulation lays down rules for in-service conformity and manipulation devices and manipulation strategies.

-1.1 This Regulation shall apply to vehicles of categories M1 and N1.2
+1.1.
+This Regulation shall apply to vehicles of categories M1 and N1.2

 At the request of the manufacturer, for vehicles of category N2 between 3.5 and 5 tonnes maximum mass originating from a type of vehicle of category N1, the approval authority may grant an emission type-approval if the vehicle meets the requirements for a type of vehicle of category N1.